 A plug valve is a quarter-turn rotary motion manual valve.
-It uses a cylindrical or tapered plug (plug shaped disk) to permit or prevent straight-through flow through the body.
+It uses a cylindrical or tapered plug (plug-shaped disk) to permit or prevent straight-through flow through the body.
 Plug valves offer a straightway passage through the ports so that fluid can flow through the opening plug with a minimum of turbulence.
-Flow can be in either direction with fully open or fully closed.
+Flow can be in either direction fully open or fully closed.

 Components of a Plug Valve

-Plug valves have all the general parts such as stem, body, disc and the bonnet.
+Plug valves have all the general parts such as stem, body, disc, and bonnet.
 It is different from other valves due to its plug disc design.

 The Plug Valve Body: